usdot-fhwa-OPS/V2X-Hub/src/v2i-hub/CARMACloudPlugin/README.md

 > [!IMPORTANT]
 > - HTTPS is used for communication between V2X-Hub and CARMA Cloud to improve transport security and support stronger TLS configurations.
 > - WARNING: The SSH forward tunnel is required still because CARMA Cloud's `TcmReqServlet.java` reads the caller’s IP address with `getRemoteAddr()` for the TCM response.
+> - WARNING: The SSH forward tunnel remains required because CARMA Cloud's `TcmReqServlet.java` reads the caller’s IP address from incoming request with `getRemoteAddr()` to determine the callback destination for TCM responses.
 > - The SSH forward tunnel is configured with the `-g` option so Docker containers can access the forwarded port through `host.docker.internal`.
 > - `host.docker.internal` should be used when the SSH tunnel is established on the host machine while V2X-Hub is running inside a Docker container.
 > - The default HTTPS forwarding port is `8443`, but this may vary depending on deployment configuration.